Virgin Mobile offers an unlimited data SIM card from £30/month with access to 5G.

 Virgin Mobile Unlimited Data Plans

-With the launch of Virgin Media’s 5G network, it’s now possible to get unlimited data with 5G coverage for £20/month on Virgin Mobile.
-This is discounted from the normal price of £25/month for customers who sign up before the 6th April 2021.
+With the launch of Virgin Media’s 5G network, it’s now possible to get unlimited data with 5G coverage for £30/month on Virgin Mobile.

-You can currently get Virgin Media’s unlimited data SIM card for £20/month on a 24-month plan or for £25/month on a 12-month plan:
+You can currently get Virgin Media’s unlimited data SIM card for £27/month on a 24-month plan or for £28/month on a 12-month plan:

 In addition, it’s also possible to get unlimited data on a range of phones including the iPhone 12 and the Samsung Galaxy S21.
 This includes access to 5G if your mobile phone is able to support it.